CASE FILE // PC-2026-04

 What should I negotiate?[open]

-Per-user pricing including volume discount, included vs add-on features, multi-year-term discount, click-rate-reduction commitment, renewal-price cap, data-residency posture.
+Per-seat pricing including any volume discount above 1,000 seats, PhishER add-on bundling, multi-year-term discount, click-rate-reduction commitment, renewal-price cap, and data-residency posture.

 Updated 2026-04-27